sudo-sh/sudo-sh.github.io/_pages/projects.md

 <img style="float: left;" src="/images/krssg.png" width="200" height="200" hspace="30">

 The group consists of a bunch of robotics enthusiasts working on the development of autonomous soccer-playing robots for participation in International Competitions like RoboCup and FIRA.
 Currently, I am the Student Advisor to the group with a focus on the Embedded Electronics team which is responsible for the design of FPGA based circuits involving communication with the base station and BLDC motor based control unit.
-During my third year, I led the team at Robocup 2018 at Nagoya, Japan (first Indian team at SSL Robocup).
-Planning to participate in next year Robocup 2020 at Bordeaux France.
+During my third year, I led the team at Robocup 2017 at Nagoya, Japan (first Indian team at SSL Robocup).

 <br/><br/>
 <br/><br/>